NativeScript/docs-v7/docs/core-concepts/navigation.md

 When you navigate to another page, you can pass context to the page with a [`NavigationEntry`](http://docs.nativescript.org/api-reference/interfaces/_ui_frame_.navigationentry.html) object.
 This approach provides finer control over navigation compared to other navigation approaches.
 For example, with `NavigationEntry` you can also animate the navigation.

-### Example 4:  How to pass content between different pages.
 ``` JavaScript
 const getFrameById = require("tns-core-modules/ui/frame").getFrameById;